UofUEpiBio/PHS-7045-egga/README.md

     > information (interaction and trade among agents) and to trade
     > advantage is able to qualitatively reproduce real wealth
     > distributions, as well …

-3.  **Opinion Dynamics Explain Price Formation in Prediction Markets.**

-    Restocchi V, McGroarty F, Gerding E, Brede M.

-    Entropy (Basel).
-2023 Aug 1;25(8):1152. doi: 10.3390/e25081152.

-    > Prediction markets are heralded as powerful forecasting tools, but
-    > models that describe them often fail to capture the full
-    > complexity of the underlying mechanisms that drive price dynamics.
-    > …Moreover, this paper provides a new way to indirectly validate
-    > opinion dynamics …

-4.  **The Evolution of Conformity, Malleability, and Influence in Simulated Online Agents.**

-    Downing KL.

-    Artif Life.
-2023 Aug 22:1-27. doi: 10.1162/artl_a\_00413.
-Online
-    ahead of print.

-    > This emerging positive feedback loop and the compliance that fuels
-    > it are the focal points of this article, which presents several
-    > simple, abstract, agent-based models of both peer-to-peer and
-    > AI-to-user influence. …In addition, the combination of basic age …

-5.  **Physician antimicrobial prescribing and patient outcomes on general medical wards: a multicentre retrospective cohort study.**

-    McIntyre MT, Saha S, Morris AM, Lapointe-Shaw L, Tang T, Weinerman A, Fralick M, Agarwal A, Verma A, Razak F.

-    CMAJ.
-2023 Aug 21;195(32):E1065-E1074. doi: 10.1503/cmaj.221732.

-    > The modified spectrum score assigns a value to each antibacterial
-    > agent based on the breadth of coverage.
-We assessed patient-level
-    > differences among physician quartiles using age, sex,
-    > Laboratory-based Acute Physiology Score, discharge diagnosis and
-    > Charlson …

-6.  **An introduction to directed acyclic graphs in trauma research.**

-    Sonis J, Jiang T.

-    Psychol Trauma.
-2023 Sep;15(6):899-905. doi: 10.1037/tra0001545.

-    > RESULTS: DAGs are illustrated using the example of the effect of
-    > posttraumatic stress disorder (PTSD) on Parkinson’s disease.
-We
-    > demonstrate that a multivariable model controlling for all
-    > covariates that are being considered introduces bias and would
-    > make it impossi …

-7.  **Introduction to the special section on causal inference and agent-based modeling.**

-    Sonis J, Jiang T.

-    Psychol Trauma.
-2023 Sep;15(6):895-898. doi: 10.1037/tra0001507.

-    > This is an introduction to the special section “Causal Inference
-    > and Agent-Based Modeling” in trauma research.
-(PsycInfo Database
-    > Record (c) 2023 APA, all rights reserved)….

-8.  **Are all underimmunized measles clusters equally critical?**

-    Afroj Moon S, Marathe A, Vullikanti A.

-    R Soc Open Sci.
-2023 Aug 16;10(8):230873. doi: 10.1098/rsos.230873.
-    eCollection 2023 Aug.

-    > This research develops a novel system science approach to examine
-    > the potential risk of outbreaks caused by geographical clustering
-    > of underimmunized individuals for an infectious disease like
-    > measles.
-We use an activity-based population network model and
-    > school imm …

-9.  **Human group size puzzle: why it is odd that we live in large societies.**

-    David-Barrett T.

-    R Soc Open Sci.
-2023 Aug 16;10(8):230559. doi: 10.1098/rsos.230559.
-    eCollection 2023 Aug.

-    > When ecological factors do not limit primate group size, the
-    > problem of coordination creates an upper threshold even when
-    > cooperation is guaranteed.
-This paper offers a model of group
-    > coordination towards behavioural synchrony to spell out the
-    > mechanics of group size limit …

-10. **Investigating the effect of drug release on in-stent restenosis: A hybrid continuum - agent-based modelling approach.**

-    Corti A, McQueen A, Migliavacca F, Chiastra C, McGinty S.

-    Comput Methods Programs Biomed.
-2023 Aug 1;241:107739. doi:
-    10.1016/j.cmpb.2023.107739.
-Online ahead of print.

-    > However, the integration of sophisticated drug models with an
-    > agent-based model (ABM) of ISR has been under-investigated.
-The
-    > aim of the present study was to develop a novel multiscale
-    > agent-based modelling framework of ISR followi …

 ## Code of Conduct